romaricpascal/romaricpascal.is/thoughts-and-drafts/site-rebuild/part-1-multilingual-static-site.md

 9. Indexing pages
 10. Archive page (blog archive and feed... finally, up to then, it'll have been generated)
 11. Pagination
+12. Internationalizing links (share links between translations, maybe accross the whole site, with the option to set the language for a link automatically and )
 At that point, that should be enough JavaScript ;) Time to move to HTML & CSS